tboudreau614/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The .map method creates a new array that uses results called from a function that you provide on every element but the .forEach method executes a provided function that you provide for all elements one time only.

 2. What is the difference between a function and a method?

+Functions are independent and contained that return specified values but methods have to be called using an object or instance.

 3. What is closure?

+Closure is a closed function pulling information/data from another function.

 4. Describe the four rules of the 'this' keyword.

+Window Binding: The default rule that the 'this' keyword will fall under if no other rules apply.

+Implicit: The most commonly used rule, it automatically applies the ‘this’ keyword to what’s on the LEFT side of the dot when you invoke the function.

+Explicit: This rule xxplicitly tells JavaScript to set the ’this’ keyword to point to a certain value using either the call, apply or bind keyword.

+New Binding: Used to create (construct) a new object with the 'new' keyword,  uses the 'this' keyword to point to the new object.

 5. Why do we need super() in an extended class?

+We need super() to explicitly call the methods of a parent class

 ## Project Set up